-24. Where can I access CPD in medical education and training?
+32. Where can I access CPD in medical education and training?

-The Recognition pages of the HEEM website will be developed to provide links to locally approved provision.
-You will be able to find courses to suit your preferences for online, face to face or blended learning.
-Courses range in duration and level from short 'train the trainers' workshops right up to the Masters and Doctorate level.

-There are a variety of people you can ask for advice about what's available and likely to suit your needs including Departmental Royal College Tutors, local Training Leads, Training Programme Directors within Specialty Schools, LETB Leads for Faculty Development, Undergraduate Deans or Directors of Medical Education, or Faculty Development leads in your local medical school or university.
+Check with your local postgraduate Dean, University, Royal College or NHS employer for what's available.
+You will be able to find courses to suit your preferences for on-line, face-to-face or blended learning.
+Courses range in duration and level from short 'train the trainers' workshops right up to Master and Doctorate level.
+There are a variety of people you can ask for advice about what's available and likely to suit your needs -Departmental Royal College Tutors, local Training Leads, and Training Programme Directors within specialty schools, Deanery/LETB leads for faculty development, Undergraduate Deans or Directors of Medical Education, or faculty development leads in your local medical school or university.

-25. I did a significant amount of CPD in education a few years ago.
-Is that enough?
+33. I did a significant amount of CPD in education a few years ago: is that enough?

 This demonstrates evidence of past commitment to your personal development; you are one of the many dedicated clinical trainers and supervisors who have undertaken voluntary additional training ranging from short courses right up to postgraduate degrees in medical education.

-Evidence of such training is an important indication of your skills and knowledge and will indeed be very useful towards obtaining full recognition.
+Evidence of such training is an important indication of your skills and knowledge and will indeed be very useful towards obtaining early full recognition.

 However, skills in education, like skills in clinical practice, need to be constantly revisited.
 Curricula content, assessment methods and expected outcomes also change.
 The likelihood is that, following your course of formal study, you have been keeping your CPD in medical education up to date by reading and studying the literature, attending meetings and courses and reflecting on and evaluating your own practice.
 If so, you will find the recognition process relatively straightforward.
 If you haven't, then it's probably time you thought about refreshing your knowledge and skills.